beamjobs

 This candidate's education speaks volumes with a classic bold font and color.

-While including education and certifications is a requirement, a projects section is optional.
-If you're a drama teacher, for example, who's new to directing but experienced with leading drama camps, including a projects section to describe the drama camps you've led or assisted with can add a relevant impact.
-List and discuss projects on your resume just as you would a paid position.
+While including education and certifications is required, a projects section is optional.
+If you’re a drama teacher, for example, new to directing but experienced with leading drama camps, including a projects section to describe the drama camps you’ve led or assisted with can add a relevant impact.
+List and discuss projects on your resume, just like a paid position.

 Additionally, consider adding interests and hobbies to your resume.
 Most teacher resumes should save room for other information, but it's a good idea to add these sections when the job you're applying for stresses the importance of school spirit and culture.